fongelias/chieve-MERN/README.md

 				  removing it from the user
 			- [ ] Delete a task and remove it from the associated goal
 		- [x] Add Goal controller
+		- [x] Test using npm async for batch saving tasks
 - [ ] Dashboard React
 	- [ ] Gulp for React
 - [ ] Dashboard API